Aecoris/calculator/README.md

 # calculator
-First project in Js to perform Arithmecic or Vowels counting calculations
+First project in Js to perform Arithmetic or Vowels counting calculations